pyx-project/pyx/manual/canvas.rst

    Inserts *text* at position (*x*, *y*) into the canvas applying *attrs*.
 This is a shortcut for ``insert(texrunner.text(x, y, text, attrs))``.

+To group drawing operations, layers can be used:

+.. method:: canvas.layer( name, above=None, below=None)

+   This method creates or gets a layer with name *name*.

+   A layer is a canvas itself and can be used to combine drawing operations for ordering purposes, i.e., what is above and below each other.
+The layer name *name* is a dotted string, where dots are used to form a hierarchy of layer groups.
+When inserting a layer, it is put on top of its layer group except when another layer of this group is specified by means of the parameters *above* or *below*.

 The :class:`canvas` class provides access to the total geometrical size of its
 element:

 .. method:: canvas.bbox()

-   Returns the bounding box enclosing all elements of the canvas (see Sect. :ref:`bbox_module`).
+   Returns the bounding box enclosing all elements of the canvas (see Sect. :mod:`bbox`).

 A canvas also allows to set its TeX runner: